openwall/john-packages/readme.md

 wide range of different distros.
 They are technologies to deploy applications in a secure, sandboxed and containerized way.

+Both package management systems are designed to provide a consistent way of distributing applications across various Linux distributions.
+They allow applications to be packaged with all their dependencies, making installations easier and reducing compatibility issues.

 A [Docker](https://www.docker.com/) image is a read-only template used to execute code in a Docker container.
 An image is an immutable file that contains the binaries, configuration files, libraries, dependencies, tools, and other files needed for John the Ripper application to run.